-All of these aspects are covered in two majors.
-The major Animal Management and Care has a focus on how to manage the animals we care for in terms of nutrition, housing and how to prevent these animals to become ill.
-The major Biological Functioning of Animals has a more physiological focus.
-In this major you need sophisticated molecular techniques to unravel the why and how of physiological responses.
+All of these aspects are covered in two specialisations.
+The specialisation Animal Management and Care has a focus on how to manage the animals we care for in terms of nutrition, housing and how to prevent these animals to become ill.
+The specialisation Biological Functioning of Animals has a more physiological focus.
+In this specialisation you need sophisticated molecular techniques to unravel the why and how of physiological responses.

-Students complete their major with a BSc thesis, a short research project that aims to integrate all (disciplinary) knowledge and skills of the previous years.
+Students complete their specialisation with a BSc thesis, a short research project that aims to integrate all (disciplinary) knowledge and skills of the previous years.

 After successful completion of this BSc programme graduates are expected to be able to:

 - explain the biological functioning of animals in relation to their environment, both at a fundamental level and in the various purposes of (captive) animals for human use and well-being;

 - integrate the acquired disciplinary knowledge to obtain healthy animals in a safe environment for food and non-food functions; as well as identify gaps in his/her knowledge and to review and acquire new knowledge in response;

 - apply (chemical) laboratory and dissection techniques, mathematical and statistical methods for the collection and analyses of experimental data in animal sciences, and to evaluate their suitability for addressing specific research questions;

 - demonstrate a scientific approach by the ability to retrieve and select relevant literature from bibliographic databases and understand the process of testing hypotheses through experimental evidence;